CommaderDavid/favorite-music/warm-up-readme.md

 ## Technologies Used

-HTML

-GitHub
+HTML, GitHub, and CSS where used in this code.

 ### License

-This software is licensed under the GPL license.
+This software is licensed under the MIT license.

 Copyright (c) 2019 **_David Boedigheimer_**